kokspflanze/PServerCMS/docs/README.md

 - PVP / Job Kill/Death [enable](/modules/SROKill/README)
     - 2 rankings
     - history of last fights in character-details-page
+- CustomRanking, you can add own rankings, just add the definition in the config
+- Switch between rankings based on navigation and one ranking page.

 ### Game-Specials
 - Unstuck character (Teleport the buggy char back to town, default hotan) accessible from the character panel, (this require the `_OnlineOffline` Table)